-Student of the Week awards are distributed at our school’s weekly assembly.
+Student of the Week awards are distributed at our school’s fortnightly assembly.
 These awards often reflect particular virtues shown by students.
 The names of the recipients of these awards and the reason for their award is published in the school newsletter.

 At the Graduation Evening, the following awards are distributed: